 Bigger apartments “will of course command a higher rent,” Hoagland says, “but their vacancy periods can be longer as there are fewer tenants shopping for larger units.”

 That said, in her experience, “this tenant mix tends to be less transient” because they have families and are more likely to want to settle somewhere for a while, “so once a tenant is secured they are more likely to stay for multiple years.”

-“Studios are in very high demand and are easy to rent to professional tenants,” she says.
-(However, the studio market can be very competitive since it’s on the low end of the market.
+Studios are also in very high demand, Wheelock points out.
+However, the studio market can be very competitive since it’s on the low end of the market.

 As to how much you’ll make each month, Hoagland says that “rental income less expenses—including mortgage, common charges and taxes—equals net income.”
 So make sure you charge enough rent to cover those and still make a bit of money on top of that.

-“You need to find and vet tenants, collect the rent and deal with any issues your tenant has with the unit,” says Hoagland.
-So try and figure out what you’d do in a slew of possible situations—What if the building’s boiler breaks and there’s no heat?
-What if the tenant discovers black mold?—so that quick action can be taken to rectify anything and everything that might come up.
+“You need to find and vet tenants, collect the rent, and deal with any issues your tenant has with the unit,” Hoagland says.
+So try and identify what you’d do—and who you would turn to—in a slew of possible situations—What if the building’s boiler breaks and there’s no heat?
+What if the tenant discovers black mold?
+You'll need to take quick action to rectify anything and everything that might come up

 Discover off-market properties in your ideal neighborhood that perfectly suit your needs and budget.
 Meet and deal with sellers before their apartment hits the market.